OpenCodeDev/OpenCodeDev.NetCMS.Compiler/README.md

 Open-Source .NET CMS Inspired of Hapi and Wordpress on many aspect and Strapi on Admin Side.

-Goal is to offer and easy way to create api tables, execute CRUD and set permission.
+Goal is to offer an easy way to create api tables, execute CRUD and set permission.

-Not only that but also allow deploy as cluster with central admin management so can be scaled lastly allow to sperate the admin dashboard from the api server.
+Not only that but also allow to deploy api as cluster with central admin management so can be scaled lastly allow to sperate the admin dashboard from the api server, so can be hosted elsewhere.

-Project still very early at idea stage we"ll build up from there using well master concepts.
+Project still very early at idea stage we"ll build up from there using well mastered concepts.

 ## Why?
 I never found exactly a good tool that is consistent especially when it come to data.